jeremiahsb/abogen/README.md

 - Natural-sounding speech powered by Kokoro-82M with per-job voice, speed, GPU toggle, and subtitle style controls
 - Clean dashboard that tracks the status, progress, and logs of every job in real time (thanks to htmx partial updates)
 - Automatic chapter detection and subtitle generation with SRT/ASS exports
+- LLM-assisted text normalization with live previews and configurable prompts
 - Runs well in Docker, ships a REST-style JSON API, and works across macOS, Linux, and Windows

 ## Quick start